 Be inspired by our team of expert designers

 Our staff are all designers themselves and keep updated on the challenges that surround the industry.
-You receive one-to-one teaching as we fully support you throughout your studies.
-While independent study makes up most of your time, when you’re in the workshop, you’ll always have someone to bounce ideas off.
+You receive group and one-to-one teaching as we fully support you throughout your studies.
+While independent study makes up most of your time, staff and peers are never too far away to bounce ideas off when you’re in the workshop.

 Work on real briefs and gain experience on placements